 '''

-CHI: a hat!
+CHI: that a hat!

 MOT: yes that's the hat.

-%adu: $EXA:that $EXA:hat $ADD:yes $SUB:the $MADD:'s $DIST = 1 $REP
+%adu: $EXA:that $ADD:yes $SUB:the $MADD:'s $DIST = 1 $REP

 =0.50

 '''

-The +g option enables the substitutions, and the +harticle.cut option directs CHIP to examine the word list previously created by the user.
-Note that the %adu now indicates that there was an EXAct repetition of hat, an ADDition of the string yes that's and a withinclass substitution of the for a.
-If the substitution option is used, EXPANsions and REDUCtions are tracked for the included word list only.
+The %adu line now indicates that there was an EXAct repetition of hat, an ADDition of the string yes that's and a within-class substitution of the for a.
+If the substitution option is used, EXPANsions and REDUCtions are tracked for the substituted words only.
 In addition to modifying the dependent tier, using the substitution option also affects the summary statistics that are produced.
-With the substitution option, the summary statistics will be calculated relative only to the word list included with the +h switch.
+With the substitution option, the summary statistics will be calculated relative only to the words that are substituted.
 In many cases, you will want to run CHIP analyses both with and without the substitution option and compare the contrasting analyses.